CEO and Co-Founder

 Chad has worked in city government, banking, insurance and the performing arts including acting and producing.
 Combining his professional experience with interests in renewable energy and communication, Chad readily conveys DEM’s passion for sustainable energy and creative solutions to the business world.

 Chad produces his own high level of energy as an avid cyclist, runner, hiker, and get-me-outside type who loves to travel the world.
 This includes studying Italian, drinking fine craft brews and meeting people from other cultures.
-And when he’s around town the MIT Enterprise Forum and The Mountains to Sound Greenway Trust gets his volunteer time.
+And when he’s around town The Nature Conservancy and The Mountains to Sound Greenway Trust gets his volunteer time.

 Chad holds a BA from Western Washington University in Theatre Arts and an MBA in Sustainable Business at Pinchot University, including a Certificate in Sustainable Energy Solutions.